filariow/primaza-mvp/docs/src/kaas/claiming/outer-loop.md

-# Outer Loop: Application Developer publishes the demo app
+# Application Developer: Publish the application (Outer Loop)

-The `CUSTOMER_NAME` Application Developer is responsible for the whole `demo-app` application.
+The *Sapiens* Application Developer is responsible for the whole `demo-app` application.

 ![image](../../imgs/demo-app-architecture.png)